nih-cfde/organization/MailingLists.md

 **Announcements:** Open list for announcements about important CFDE milestones, deadlines, meetings and more

-**autohelp:** Restricted list: Helpdesk members only.
-Receives all helpdesk messages.

 **GitHubTracking:** Open list with automated updates about the CFDE Github repositories

 **General:** No specific topic, literally everyone who is onboarded is in it by default.